SovaNetwork/running-sova/docs/network_bootstrapping.md

 The SSZ-encoded genesis state for the beacon chain.
 This encoding contains the initial validator set, the genesis time, fork version, genesis validators root, and other state roots.

-This file for Hyperstate was generated using [eth2-testnet-genesis](https://github.com/protolambda/eth2-testnet-genesis).
+This file for Sova was generated using [eth2-testnet-genesis](https://github.com/protolambda/eth2-testnet-genesis).
 This utility is used for generating an Eth2 genesis state, eliminating the need to make deposits for all validators.
 When using this tool, it is important to use the validator mnemonic that you generate in [Generate Validator Keys](#generate-validator-keys) section.
 This will also prompt you for the number of validators you wish that key to be associated with

 [genesis.ssz](/consensus-config/hyperstate/genesis.ssz): `./consensus-config/hyperstate/genesis.ssz`